cockroachdb/docs/_includes/v19.2/orchestration/start-cockroachdb-helm-secure.md

         certificatesigningrequest "default.node.my-release-cockroachdb-0" approved
         ~~~

-    4. Repeat steps 1-3 for the other 2 pods.
+    4. Repeat steps 2 and 3 for the other 2 pods.

 5. Confirm that three pods are `Running` successfully: